-In the case of rent arrears, a landlord must give 14 days notice to the tenant to make good the arrears.
-If, after this period, the rent arrears have not been paid, the landlord can issue 28 day notice of termination of tenancy.
+In a situation where a tenant is in rent arrears, a landlord must give 14 days' written notice to the tenant to pay the arrears.
+If, after this period, the rent arrears have not been paid, the landlord can issue the tenant with a 28 day notice of termination of tenancy.

 What to do

 - If your landlord threatens or attempts to remove you from your property, you should contact your local Threshold office immediately.
 Remember, a landlord may not take the law into his/her own hands.